veka0/lazurite/docs/commands.md

 | --------------- | -------------------------------------------------------------- | ----------------- |
 | `-o` `--output` | Output folder, where cleared material bin files will be stored | current directory |

 Wipes all compiled shaders, while removing encryption.
-This command can be useful when you need a merge source for your RTX shader, but don't want it to be encrypted.
+This command can be useful when you need a light-weight merge source or when you want to compile RTX shader that shouldn't be encrypted.
 Note that if you unpack resulting material, its compiled shader files will be empty.

 Example usage